KarolDenst/Graficzne2/README.md

 Aby pozbyć się Mapy Normalnej klikamy „Reset Normals”.
 Aby załadować teksturę wybieramy „Load Texture” i wybieramy dowolny obrazek.
 Aby używać tekstury musi być zaznaczony checkbox "Use Texture".

+If the program is lagging in Constants.cs there is a "fps" variable.
+Change it to something smaller to cap fps to a lower number.